obsei/obsei/README.md

 - [pydantic](https://github.com/samuelcolvin/pydantic): For data validation
 - [fastapi](https://fastapi.tiangolo.com/) & [gunicorn](https://gunicorn.org/): For HTTP server and API interface

+## Contribution
+Currently, we are not accepting any pull requests.
+All PRs will be closed.
+If you want a feature or something doesn't work, please create an issue.

 ## Citing Obsei
 If you use `obsei` in your research please use the following BibTeX entry:
 ```text